Nothing alarming, says SpiceJet CMD Ajay Singh on DGCA’s show-cause notice

-Chairman and MD of budget airline SpiceJet Ajay Singh have said that there is nothing alarming or to be worried about amid recent incidents.
+Chairman and MD of budget airline SpiceJet Ajay Singh has said that there is nothing alarming or to be worried about amid recent incidents.
 Singh told India Today that these are “normal course of events”.
 He further said the narrative on lack of safety is “absolutely and completely wrong”.

 Singh also said SpiceJet is happy to work with aviation regulator Directorate General of Civil Aviation (DGCA) in case of concerns.
 Singh said, “If they (DGCA) feel there are any gaps, we will certainly work with them.”